csbubel/js-crash-course/README.md

 This repository is meant to be a crash course on the JavaScript language, and, in particular, ES2015 concepts.

+We'll learn about essential language features by developing a small ____ application from scratch - no libraries (assuming your browser supports all ES2015 features).

 Major concepts include:

 * Object oriented features (classes, inheritance, etc.)